msaizar/short-url-cdk/README.md

 ## About

 This is a work in progress to try out different AWS services.
 The idea is to write a fully functional URL shortener.
-To make this work you'll need to modify `constants.py` and set up `HOSTED_ZONE_NAME` and `CERTIFICATE_ARN`.
-When deployed we'll create `SUBDOMAIN`.`HOSTED_ZONE_NAME` and use the certificate at `CERTIFICATE_ARN`.
+To make this work you'll need to modify `constants.py` and set up `HOSTED_ZONE_NAME`.
+Each stack located at `app.py` should have its own `hosted_zone_name`, and each stack should be in its own account, with an already existing hosted zone.
 To install you can follow the instructions below, and to deploy you'll need to run `cdk bootstrap` the first time.
-After that you can deploy with `cdk deploy`.
+After that you can deploy with `cdk deploy <STACK_NAME>`.
+Since we're relying on pre existing hosted zones, we'll need to specify the stack name in commands like `cdk synth` along with the profile.
+For example, `cdk synth ShortURL-Production --profile ShortURL-Production`.

 ![Infrastructure](/images/diagram.png)